 After the filing of an action before the U.S. Occupational Safety and Health Review Commission, the Judge will set the case for a prehearing scheduling conference.
 The prehearing scheduling conference will be generally conducted by telephone and arranged by the Judge's staff.
-Such conference will deal with preliminary questions and set a schedule for the litigation and hearing.
-The Judge will establish cut-off dates for discovery, substantive motions, the final prehearing conference, and a date for the hearing.
-The Judge will issue a Notice of Hearing and Scheduling Order subsequent to the prehearing scheduling conference.
+Such conference will deal with the matters identified in the Notice of Pre-Hearing Scheduling Conference and Order.
+The Judge will also establish a date for the hearing.
+The Judge will issue a Notice of Hearing and Scheduling Order in Simplified Proceeding subsequent to the prehearing scheduling conference.